 Accounts receivable and other debtors include amounts due from members as well as amounts receivable from customers for goods sold in the ordinary course of business.
-Receivables expected to be collected within 12 months of the end of the reporting period are Accounts receivable are initially recognised at fair value and subsequently measured at amortised cost using the effective interest method, less any provision for impairment.
+Receivables expected to be collected within 12 months of the end of the reporting period are classified as current assets.
+All other receivables are classified as non-current assets.

+Accounts receivable are initially recognised at fair value and subsequently measured at amortised cost using the effective interest method, less any provision for impairment.
 Refer to Note 1(e) for further discussion.

-j.
+i.
 Revenue and Other Income

 Non-reciprocal grant revenue is recognised in profit or loss when the association obtains control of the grant, it is probable that economic benefits gained from the grant will flow to the association and the amount can be measured.

 If conditions are attached to the grant which must be satisfied before it is eligible to receive the contribution, the recognition of the grant as revenue will be deferred until those conditions are satisfied.